End-of-year gift for your staff

 “There is increasing demand for a responsible Christmas gift,” says Eveline Bakker of family-owned Stegman Gifts.
 “For instance, plastic-free products made from hemp or recycled textiles.
 Or products made in a sustainable way, or which last longer.”

-In addition to a sustainable product, you can also think about gifting an outing or experience.
-And you can pay attention to buying from a local entrepreneur.
+In addition to a sustainable product, you can also think about giving an outing or experience.
+And you can buy your gifts from local entrepreneurs.
 Finally, you can also offer employees the opportunity to donate to a charity of their choice.
 This could be an amount of money or a donation of a Christmas hamper to someone living below the poverty line.
 Read more about organising a charity event.